 If you haven’t eaten cabbage in a while, we urge you to look again at this healthy, unsung hero of the vegetable world.
-Want beautiful skin, to lose weight, a great immune system?
+Want beautiful skin, weight loss, or a great immune system?
 See five great reasons to eat (and grow) cabbage!

 Before we had the little greenhouse that enables us to grow salad and cooking greens all winter, we grew between 50 and 100 green and red cabbages each year—and ate them all.
 I loved looking at them as they grew like giant flowers in the garden, then as they rested side by side in the root cellar.
 See how to grow cabbage.